usnistgov/pyPRISM/docs/scprism.rst

 coupling between intra- and inter-molecular correlations.
 This means that the global, inter-molecular structure of a system could not affect its intra-molecular structure.
-In the past, this limited PRISM calculations to systems where ideality assumptions could be invoked thateffectively de-coupled the intra- and inter-molecular correlations.
+In the past, this limited PRISM calculations to systems where ideality assumptions could be invoked that effectively de-coupled the intra- and inter-molecular correlations.
 The Self-Consistent PRISM Method (SCPRISM) circumvents this limitation by combining PRISM theory and molecular simulation.
 Single-molecule simulations are used to calculate the